Dropzone review of Thai Sky Adventures (210 jumps at point of writing). This review is for fun/sports jumpers not tandems.

 Location / Getting to TSA:

 It is better to have your own wheels if you intend to stay a few days as there are no food and amenities within walking distance of the DZ in the evenings (DZ is 5km from main road, and nearest town is 10km drive).
-If you do not drive, you could take taxis but these need to be booked as there are none to flag down (this is not Bangkok or Pattaya).
+If you do not drive, you could use the grab app / take a taxi from the airport, but taxis to get around Si Racha need to be booked in advance as there are none to flag down (this is not Bangkok or Pattaya).